 The scope and significance of Ms Adcox’s work is the best illustration of the trust that major corporations place in her skill and judgement.
-Beginning in 2018, she was tapped by Tyson Foods to lead its defence of two major treble-damage class action litigations, alleging industry-wide conspiracies to raise prices through coordinated output reductions in broiler chickens and pork.
-In 2019, Rachel achieved further success in the auto parts class action by winning full dismissal of two separate cases, first against the client’s non-US parent company, and then against its US subsidiary.
+Beginning in 2018, she was tapped by Tyson Foods (NYSE: TSN) to lead its defence of three major treble-damage class action litigations, alleging industry-wide conspiracies to raise prices of broiler chickens, pork and turkey.
+In 2019, Ms Adcox achieved further success in the auto parts MDL by winning full dismissal of two separate cases, first against the client’s non-US parent company, and then against its US subsidiary.
 She is also currently lead counsel for RelayHealth, a subsidiary of McKesson Corporation (NYSE: MCK), in a treble-damages class action alleging a conspiracy to monopolise electronic prescribing; and leads Alvogen’s defence of price-fixing allegations in the sprawling generic pharmaceuticals MDL.

-Rachel is a trusted adviser and advocate in international cartel and compliance matters before international enforcers such as the US Department of Justice, the European Commission, the Canadian Competition Bureau and the Japan Fair Trade Commission.
+Behind the scenes, Ms Adcox is a trusted confidential adviser and advocate, including in cartel and compliance matters before international enforcers.
 Prior to joining Axinn, she was a trial attorney at the antitrust division of the US Department of Justice.